 For example, you will be told when you have made a major error on a particular question, but will not be told what the error is beyond a one-phrase or one-sentence statement (e.g., "you made a mistake in your derivation of the advection-diffusion equation").
 If a question was answered without error but was incomplete or otherwise weak, you will be advised to study the subject and be prepared for detailed questioning on the oral (e.g. "your answer to the dissolved organic carbon question was OK as far as it went but left out an important recent result"), but you will not be told the specifics to be covered.
-If there is a range of opinion on how well you have done on a particular question, you will be told of that difference of opinion and will be given a general sense of where the difference of opinion occurred (e.g., "some people liked your answer to the significance to the fossil fuel problem").
+If there is a range of opinion on how well you have done on a particular question, you will be told of that difference of opinion and will be given a general sense of where the difference of opinion occurred (e.g., "some people liked your answer to the carbonate chemistry question, but one of the evaluators felt that you had not explained the significance to the fossil fuel problem").
 Evaluators may use words of praise as long as it is clear as to whether they reflect their own opinion (e.g., "I thought that your answer to the gas exchange question was excellent") or are representative of all of the evaluators (e.g., "everybody thought that you had the best answer to the AOU/new production question").